Since I originally posted this, Olympus has released a newer model, the Olympus TG-6.

 The focus stacking is one of the features I’ve been most intrigued by, and I’ve found it to work well.
 I have a more detailed review of the TG-5’s focus stacking feature here.

 The next is focus bracketing.
 Like the focus stacking, this takes several photos with a slightly different focus.
 But in this case, it keeps all of the individual photos rather than combining them and stacking them into a single shot.
-So it’s safety net mode like exposure bracketing.
+So it’s a safety net mode like exposure bracketing.

 Finally, there’s a macro zoom option to magnify very small subjects to appear larger in the frame.
 Not that this is a digital zoom rather than a true optical zoom, so it’s basically cropping.